jamesguo71/re/final_project_report.md

 def myCallSiteAnalyze(callsites):
     """
-    For each of the callsites, first we get its output (i.e, the varnode that stores the return value of the function call).
+    For each of the callsites, first, we get its output (i.e, the varnode that stores the return value of the function call).
 Then we initialize a FreeInfo object, mark its flag False (not freed), and then analyze its later usage by walking through its descendants.